searchspring/snap/packages/snap-preact-components/src/components/Organisms/Results/readme.md

 ## Results

-Renders a page of results utilizing `<Result />` components
+Renders a page of results utilizing `<Result />` components.

 ## Sub-components
 - Result

 - InlineBanner

 ## Usage

 ### results
-The required `results` prop contains a reference to the results store array.
+The required `results` prop specifies a reference to the results store array.

 ```jsx
 <Results results={controller.store.results} />
 ```

 ### layout
-The `layout` prop specifies if this result will be rendered in a `grid` or `list` layout
+The `layout` prop specifies if this result will be rendered in a `grid` or `list` layout.

 ```jsx
 <Results results={controller.store.results} layout={'grid'} />